 - what will be paid to pharmacy contractors for NHS services provided either for reimbursement or for remuneration

-- the value of the fees and allowances you will be paid
+- value of the fees and allowances you will be paid

-- the drug and appliance prices you will be paid
+- drug and appliance prices you will be paid

 View the Drug Tariff

-The Drug Tariff can be viewed 3 working days prior to the 1st of the month.
+You can view the Drug Tariff 3 working days before the 1st of each month.

-View separate Parts of the April 2017 Drug Tariff
+View separate parts of the April 2020 Drug Tariff